kaiwright/PasswordGenerator/README.md

 ## Description

-The aim of this project was to make a portfolio to display my future projects as a web developer.
-This was done through creating different sections for each part of my portfolio and creating boxes to display future work.
-In this project, I got a lot more practice using CSS flexbox and grid.
-I also got better with using media queries.
+The aim of this project was to make an application that would allow an employee to generate a random password using selected criteria.
+This was done by building on the given starter code, adding functions to make prompts that can be called repeatedly if needed, to generate a random value repeatedly and to reload the page if criteria are met.
+I also used various types of methods to manipulate and iterate on the data.
+I got a lot of practice and gained a much more in depth understanding of these topics in this project.

 ## Installation